Fuzzy dark matter soliton core hosting a supermassive black hole as a dense low-mass perturber in strong gravitational lensing: Summary

 We note that are several caveats in this work.
 First, there are several observations that tightly constrain the FDM model such that the FDM model cannot explain all the dark matter for a wide range of the FDM mass (e.g., \cite{2025arXiv250700705E} for a review).
 Therefore the scenario proposed in this paper may not work as it is, and some modifications such as a compound dark matter model consisting of the FDM and other form of dark matter, considering the two-field (or multi-field) FDM model, or including the self-interaction of the FDM may be needed \cite{2025arXiv250700705E}.
+For instance, simulations suggest that soliton cores still exist in the compound dark matter model even if the FDM accounts for 10\% or less of the total dark matter density \cite{2025MNRAS.537..252D}, although in such a scenario the corresponding halo mass would become higher considering the smaller soliton core mass for a given halo mass.
 Second, discussions in this paper rely on the relation between the soliton core mass and the halo mass in Ref.~\cite{2014PhRvL.113z1302S}, which is subject to various uncertainties and diversities (e.g., \cite{2021MNRAS.506.2603M,2021MNRAS.501.1539N,2022MNRAS.511..943C}).
+More specifically, while the soliton core masses and the core radius are directly constrained from the observation, the inferred FDM mass and the halo mass rely on the assumption on the relation between the soliton core mass and the halo mass.
 Third, other systematic effects such as uncertainties of the estimation of the tidal mass loss \cite{2025MNRAS.540.2653C} and barynoic effects should also affect our quantitative result.

 Despite these caveats, we expect that our argument that a soliton core in the FDM model serves as a more efficient perturber in a strong lens system when it hosts an SMBH at the center generically holds.
 Since the SMBH enhances the central density of the soliton core, it is less easily disrupted by the tidal effect and its lensing effect is more significant.
 Such dens low-mass perturbers will affect strong lensing observables in several ways, including flux ratio anomalies (e.g., \cite{2020MNRAS.491.6077G}) and positional anomalies (e.g., \cite{2023NatAs...7..736A}).
 We leave the exploration along this line to future work.